ChasingGatsby/readme-gen/README.md

 ## Installation

-You can install this by simply cloning the repo off of GitHub.
+You can install this by cloning the repo off of GitHub.
+Installation of inquirer v8.2.4 package needed for proper functionality.

 ## Usage

-You can click this link for a quick demo on how to use this application: https://drive.google.com/file/d/18Ke9jLVf3yKXlIJE1J5BcBD84_rRuf83/view
+You can click this link for a quick demo on how to use this application: https://drive.google.com/file/d/1gSsl4VrZNrmzOoxoPHwMBJR3R0fpKEdg/view

 ## Contributions